 Irish Life's purpose is to help people build better futures.
-We do this by helping people take care of their health and financial well-being, so that they feel empowered to look to the future with more certainty and confidence.
+We do this by helping people take care of their health and financial well-being, empowering them to look to the future with greater certainty and confidence.

-Irish Life's vision is to be a driving force behind Ireland's financial, physical and mental wellbeing.
-To achieve this vision we provide our customers with the highest quality advice and guidance, that anticipates their changing needs at each stage of their life.
-This is backed by market leading product solutions and the highest standards of customer care.
+Irish Life's vision is to be the driving force of Ireland's financial, physical and mental wellbeing.
+To achieve this vision we provide our customers with the highest quality advice and guidance, anticipating their changing needs and supporting them at every stage of their lives.
+This is supported by market-leading product solutions and the highest standards of customer care.